RESEARCH STARTER

 Human activities also play a considerable role in inducing fish kills, primarily through pollution and habitat alteration.
 Industries may release harmful substances like pesticides and heavy metals into water bodies, while the discharge of untreated sewage can disrupt the nutrient balance and deplete oxygen levels.
 Other factors include landscape changes that increase water temperature and siltation, along with barriers like dams that hinder fish migration.
 Understanding the multifaceted causes of fish kills is essential for effective management and conservation efforts in aquatic ecosystems.

-DEFINITION: Significant, sudden mass die-offs of fishes
+DEFINITION: Significant, sudden mass die-offs of fish

 The cause of a fish kill is rarely obvious, and its determination often requires complex analyses of water quality, fish tissues, and environmental and human events that have occurred in the watershed.